Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 ## Why Streamlit?
 Streamlit is an open-source Python library compatible with major Python libraries like Matplotlib, Plotly, Pandas, numpy, scikit-learn, etc. While Streamlit may not be the most widely used web app framework, it is definitely one of the easiest and quickest to learn.
-Snowflake seems to have seen some potential in it too, as the cloud company [recently acquired Streamlit for $800m](https://techcrunch.com/2022/03/02/snowflake-acquires-streamlit-for-800m-to-help-customers-build-data-based-apps/)
+Snowflake seems to have seen some potential in it too, as the cloud company [recently acquired Streamlit for $800m](https://techcrunch.com/2022/03/02/snowflake-acquires-streamlit-for-800m-to-help-customers-build-data-based-apps/).

 If beautiful, easy-to-build and quick-to-deploy apps still aren't enough to entice you, Streamlit is also FREE to use.

+## Using Streamlit

+While Streamlit is most powerful when deployed as an online app hosted in a repository like github, for the purpose of this tutorial lets create a simple app that runs locally and determines whether an entered word is a palindrome or not.
+We'll start by installing and importing the streamlit library, configuring our app, then integrating our function with Streamlit's framework.

-## Installing Streamlit:
+### Installing Streamlit:

-Opening your terminal of choice and entering a simple 'pip install' should do the trick, though a more detailed installation guide can be found [on Streamlit's web page](https://docs.streamlit.io/library/get-started/installation#install-streamlit-on-windows)
+Opening your terminal of choice and entering a simple 'pip install' should do the trick, though a more detailed installation guide can be found [on Streamlit's web page].(https://docs.streamlit.io/library/get-started/installation#install-streamlit-on-windows)

 ![image:](/assets/images/Palindrome Result.png)
 ```
 pip install streamlit
 ```

-## Using Streamlit

-While Streamlit is most powerful when deployed as an online app hosted in a repository like github, for the purpose of this tutorial, lets create a simple a app that runs locally and determines whether an entered word is a palindrome or not.
-We'll start by importing the streamlit library, configuring our app, then integrating our function with Streamlit's framework.

-### Configure your app
+### Configure the app

 To start, we'll import the library:
 ```